 San Francisco is definitely one of the most photogenic cities in the world.
-With its natural beauty, iconic landmarks, colorful street art, and beautiful views, one has no trouble finding all of the best San Francisco photo spots.
+With its natural beauty, iconic landmarks, colorful street art, and beautiful views (especially at sunset), one has no trouble finding all of the best San Francisco photo spots.

 I spent much of my 11 years living in San Francisco trying to find the most photogenic places in the city, and I definitely found tons of them!
 When I first moved to the city, I didn’t have much money but I had a whole lot of free time and a love for photography, so I roamed around aimlessly to find all of the best places to take pictures in San Francisco.

 I often get asked what my favorite San Francisco Instagram spots are, so I finally sat down to compile them all.
 It was kinda hard to narrow it down to just 50, but I’ve compiled all my favorite places to take pictures in San Francisco, from the most popular locations, to some of the best hidden gems.

 Keep on reading to find all of the best San Francisco photo spots!